dferber90/gatsby-starter-help-center/content/comparison-to-saas/index.md

 ### No support

 As the free help center is a spare-time open-source project, there is no guarantee for support.
 Lots of effort is put into writing comprehensive documentation instead.

+## Alternatives

+You can find a listing of alternatives to this free help center [here](/articles/alternatives).